Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 - This season, the Nittany Lions won ATS in their only game as an underdog of 1.5 points or more.

-- When Penn State puts up more than 11.6 points, it is 4-1 against the spread and 5-0 overall.
+- Penn State is 4-1 against the spread and 5-0 overall when the team notches more than 11.6 points.

-- In games that Penn State picks up more than 271.4 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Penn State amasses more than 271.4 yards, the team is 4-1 against the spread and 5-0 overall.

-- This season the Nittany Lions have three turnovers, 12 fewer than the Hawkeyes have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.